Frankenstein (guitar): Neck

 The guitar was initially assembled using parts from a 1961 Fender Stratocaster that Van Halen had been using for some time.
 The $80 Boogie Bodies neck, which was acquired around summer 1977, had jumbo frets and a brass nut with a large Strat headstock.

 Bridge and pickup

-Van Halen originally used the Fender tremolo system from his 1961 Fender Stratocaster, adding the Floyd Rose later.
+Van Halen originally used the Fender tremolo system from his 1961 Fender Stratocaster, adding the Floyd Rose FRT-3 and FRT-4 later.
 He equipped the Frankenstrat with a PAF ("patent applied for") pickup removed from his Gibson ES-335, potting the pickup in paraffin wax to reduce microphonic feedback.
 He then screwed the pickup to the guitar in the bridge position, slightly offset from perpendicular to the strings, to compensate for the different string spacing between the Gibson's pickup and the Fender's bridge.
 This pickup was later replaced by an array of Seymour Duncan and Mighty Mite humbuckers.

 Controls

 Van Halen removed both tone-control potentiometers, wiring the pickups in a simple circuit largely due to his limited knowledge of electronics.
 He placed a knob marked "Tone" on the volume-control pot, then used a vinyl record that he had shaped into a pickguard to cover the controls.
 This pickguard was later replaced by a real, similarly shaped pickguard.
 Although it has five mounting holes (one drilled by Van Halen), it was installed with only three screws.
 A strip of double-sided masking tape was added near the pickguard, on which Van Halen placed a variety of picks.
 The simple circuit consisted of a single humbucking pick-up, an A500k potentiometer (the volume control) and a 1/4-inch output jack.